 - Zebralight H600Fc IV - the H600Fd, but with warmer tint, like the late afternoon sun. $89

 - Armytek Wizard C2 Pro Nichia 144A - 1x18650 right-angle light with a beautiful high-CRI neutral white emitter, boost driver for stable output, magnetic tailcap, magnetic charging, and excellent low mode.
 I pushed for this light's creation, so I'm biased, but I do think it's excellent.
-The manufacturer, however is not, and I recommend ordering from Killzone in the US to avoid customer service and shipping problems. $90
+The manufacturer, however is not, and I recommend ordering from Killzone in the US to avoid customer service and shipping problems.
+Try coupon code "reddit" for a discount. $90

 - Acebeam H30 - 21700 battery (also compatible with 18650), USB-C charging, powerbank function, 4000 lumen main output with optional neutral white, red secondary, choice between a green secondary, UV secondary, or a high-CRI Nichia 219C secondary.
 Boost driver for stable output when the battery is low or cold.
 Many people would consider this too heavy for a headlamp, but it weighs a lot less than a motorcycle helmet.
 Noncompliant USB-C behavior requires charging with an A-to-C cable. $120